firefartsdev/beer-catalogue/README.md

     - `DB_USERNAME`
     - `DB_PASSWORD`

-You can create the using `kubectl` like this:
+You can create them using `kubectl` like this:

 ```code
 kubectl create secret generic s3-credentials \